lpmatos/kubeclt-context-manager/README.md

 ## 🐋 Development with Docker

-Steps to build a Docker Image.
+Steps to build the Docker Image.

 ### Build